Blanqq/cinema/readme.md

 #Whats allready done.

 Main page (landing page) with Vue component, who lets user to select his cinema from list of all cinemas from network of cinemas.
-It also gives possibility choose, do the user want to register or just view movies shown in cinema.
+It also gives possibility to choose, do the user want to register or just view movies shown in cinema.

 Features of administration Panel.
 - Showing details about users and their roles.
+- User with admin role can change roles of other users.